iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/CONFIGURATION_v0.24.md

 - `OHKAMI_WEBSOCKET_TIMEOUT` – WebSocket session timeout in seconds.
   Defaults to **3600** seconds (1 hour) and only applies with the `ws` feature.

-Increase these values if clients send large headers or WebSocket connections should persist longer.
+Values are parsed once using `LazyLock`.
+Invalid or missing variables fall back to the defaults above.
+Increase these numbers if clients send large headers or WebSocket connections should persist longer.